mimowo/website/content/en/docs/concepts/workloads/controllers/job.md

   the UNIX tool `cron`.
 * Practice how to configure handling of retriable and non-retriable pod failures using `podFailurePolicy`, based on the step-by-step [examples](/docs/tasks/job/pod-failure-policy/).
+* Practice how to configure your Jobs to handle pod failures independently per index using `backoffLimitPerIndex`, based on the step-by-step [examples](/docs/tasks/job/handling-pod-failures-per-index/).